nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

     Use case ends.

 **Extensions:**
 * 2a.
-The given index is invalid.
+SocialBook detects missing or invalid input.
     * 2a1.
 SocialBook informs user that the index is invalid.
+    * 2a2.
+User corrects the input and enters the command again.
+    * Steps 2a1-2a2 are repeated until the user enters a correct input.

-        Use case ends.
+        Use case resumes from step 3.

 * 2b.
 The scheme is already added to the person.
     * 2b1.
 SocialBook informs user that the scheme is already added to the person.